Code-Institute-Submissions/MaksimB96-PP5_E-Com.2/README.md

 Manual testing Through out the site focused on the core functionality.
 I had a sample group of individuals 10+ using a variety of devices to browse through it.

 - Manual testing ensured that the main nav worked correctly, linking to their respective links.
+This included core functionality, mainly the nav scroll effect, expansion etc.

-- Product sorting was tested to ensure sorting and searching items worked as intended
+- Product sorting was tested to ensure sorting and searching items worked as intended.
+Subjects browsed all categories in order to get indended results

-- Adding bag items was tested to ensure it worked as intended
+- Adding bag items was tested to ensure it worked as intended.
+Once added it was important to see visuka feedback, correct totaling and a visual display of items in bag.

-- Deleting/Updating an item was tested to ensure the bag view worked correctly along with bag tools working
+- Deleting/Updating an item was tested to ensure the bag view worked correctly along with bag tools working.
+This was also tested for the admin side of things.

 - Allauth Portals were tested to make sure that they worked as intended

 - News letter functionality was tested to ensure features worked correctly.
+This meant creating a letter and using the subscribed subjects, to receive the letter.
+It also ensured the letter functionality worked

-- Contact section was ensured to work as intended (Admin message panel on front end considered for future development)
+- Contact section was ensured to work as intended (Admin message panel on front end considered for future development).
+When contact was submitted, all messages would be stored in the DB for the admin to see.

 ### Bugs

 During Development I ran in to a few bugs.
+The last 2 issues prevented me from passing which were corrected now.

   Media Files not fully rendering even with proper aws deployment: